bjpeixoto/fantasypunk/03-basic-moves.md

 Any party member can spend these tokens to do the following:

-- Recover 3 Hold;
+- Let go of 3 Weight;
-- Recover a Burden you crossed out;
 - Recover a spent Heritage Tag use.

 For this move, lower results are more desirable.